Govrn-HQ/white-paper/problem-statement.md

 Furthermore, having only two parties to choose from limits your ability to define your own politics.
 Even if you only have a couple issues you strongly care about, as you only get the option of voting for a politician instead of an issue, you are forced to vote for the politician’s entire party platform as well as their position within the party.
 This creates a world where championing an issue typically means championing a political party as a whole, which can have a polarizing effect.

 This runs counter to what Americans want, as can be seen by the fact that a [higher plurality of registered voters now identify as “Independent” rather than “Democrat” or “Republican”](https://www.pewresearch.org/politics/2016/09/13/1-the-changing-composition-of-the-political-parties/0_2-2/).
 This difference becomes even more pronounced with regards to [Millenials and GenXers](https://www.pewresearch.org/politics/2016/09/13/2-party-affiliation-among-voters-1992-2016/2_7-2/).
 Unfortunately, constituents are then left with limited avenues to champion issues if not approved by a major party.
 Further, even if an issue does enter the purview of a political party, it still then requires approval from party establishment leadership.

+## Problem with Data Ethics and Privacy

+We recognize data usage as it applies to campaigning, both by good and bad actors, is a problem when it comes to democracy.
+We plan to write a separate and complete paper on this topic and Govrn’s solution alone.

+## High-Level Vision

+What you’re going to see is that [Outcome-Based Donations](https://medium.com/govrn/an-intro-to-outcome-based-donations-8ebb800f6fbd) are just the tip of the iceberg to what we’re building.
+We don’t like the phrase that “we’re out here to solve democracy” or “fix politics” as that implies there is a perfect solution.
+We believe that the only perfect solution is the model designed to fix the problems we are currently presented with.
+One that delicately balances innovation and historical precedents.

+In this paper, we hope to outline both a specific mechanism and process to alleviate some issues in our current state of politics and governance, and two, a model and platform that allows us to continuously update our governance and political model to take on the specific system problems of the time.
+The second must build on the first, as we could never build the second without the first and the first alone would be insufficient.

+Our model is one of collaboration, or Open Source Politics and Governance.
+It is open, transparent, composable, and free as in libre, as in anyone should be allowed to participate and have access to the same tools.
+We’ve designed the system to be one of a Positive Sum Value Game, where if politicians win, constituents win (and vice versa).

+This is community owned politics.
+One that puts us and politicians on the same team.
+Where we are incentivized to collaborate, instead of disengage.

+We are just one group of individuals in a long chain of fighters and innovators who have led the movements and change of the past and present.
+This is our contribution to the movement of democracy that has spanned generations.
+All that’s needed is for you to come join and design it together.

+Next writing cycle, we’ll take a more specific look at the vision statement topic by topic.

+## Appendix